 Of course, the big question was seeing how well the WindRider glasses would actually float.
 Unwilling to purposefully fling a pair of sunglasses that we liked off while riding at speed, we started small by dropping them in a 5-gallon bucket.
 True to their word, the WindRiders bobbed up, their lighter-than-water frames poking up above the surface.
 Of course, being matte black and smoked-out lenses looks cool, but does make spotting them out on the river a tad more difficult.
 Nevertheless, we were satisfied that these did in fact float.
 Add to it, a pair of small eyelits molded into the ends of the arms for a pair of straps was yet another thoughtful feature.
 Most impressive though was the price.

 Retailing for $44.95, the WindRider Polarized Floating Sunglasses are priced just above a pair of cheapo gas station shades, but out perform some glasses we’ve tested that fetch literally three times the cost.
-Weirdly enough, we couldn’t find these listed anywhere on WindRider’s website, but found them on eBay and Amazon within 30 seconds of searching.
+Listed on WindRider’s website, but you can also find them on eBay and Amazon within 30 seconds of searching.
 That being said, make sure to stop in to WindRider’s home page, as they offer a massive array of other outdoor and marine living accessories, equipment and other choice items (we particularly liked all of the foul weather and waterproof clothing offerings).